imperva/terraform-provider-incapsula/website/docs/r/account_policy_association.html.markdown

   Default setting – empty list.
 No default policy.
 Providing an empty list or omitting this argument will clear all the non-mandatory default policies.
 * `available_policy_ids` - (Optional) Comma separated list of the account’s available policies.
 These policies can be applied to the websites in the account. e.g. available_policy_ids = format(\"%s,%s\", incapsula_policy.acl1-policy.id, incapsula_policy.waf3-policy.id)
   Specify this argument only for a parent account trying to update policy availability for its subaccounts.
-To remove availability for all policies, specify “NO_AVAILABLE_POLICIES”.
+To remove availability for all policies, specify "NO_AVAILABLE_POLICIES".

 ## Destroy
 Destroying this resource will cause the following behavior: